Modestus Yao Z. Ahiable

-Modestus Yawo Zebu Ahiable (born 10 October 1948) is a Ghanaian politician and a member of parliament for Ketu North of the Volta Region Of Ghana.
+Modestus Yawo Zebu Ahiable (born 10 October 1948) was a Ghanaian politician and a member of parliament for Ketu North of the Volta Region Of Ghana.
 He also served as Ghana's Ambassador to Benin from 2009 to 2013.
 He served as Volta Regional Minister from 1993 to 1997 during the Jerry Rawlings government.

 Early life and education

 Ahiable was born on 10 October 1948 in the Volta Region of Ghana.
 He attended St Francis Teacher Training College where he practised as a teacher trainee.

 Career

 Ahiable is a teacher by profession.

 Politics

 He began his political career as member of the National Democratic Congress.
 He was elected into the first parliament of the fourth republic of Ghana on 7 January 1993 after he was pronounced winner at the 1992 Ghanaian parliamentary election held on 29 December 1992.

 He was then re-elected as a member of parliament for Ketu North Constituency in the 2nd and 3rd parliament of the 4th republic of Ghana.
 During the 1996 Ghanaian General Elections, He polled 35,308 votes out of the 38,390 valid votes cast representing 74.30% over Samuel Kofi A. Dzamesi of the New Patriotic Party who polled 3,082 votes representing 6.50%.